powelleggchaser/PCGr/README.md

 This repository is for tutorial scripts/programmes developed for students to understand the mechanics and behaviours of the Preconditioned Conjugate Gradient solver

 Version 1.0 - Only works with estimating SNP effect.

+CONVERGENCE ISSUES with both scripts.
+Couldnt debug, potenitally due to such small,unrelaistic example datasets

 ### How do I get set up? ###

 * Summary of set up